3DUI/testing-interface/documentation/tasks.md

 ![Inspection Tasks](images/inspection_task.png)

-Inspection matching tasks involve you trying to find a particular symbol - the letter "i" - on the model you're rotating.
+Inspection matching tasks involve you trying to find a particular symbol on a side of the model you're rotating: the side containing only the letter "i".
 Here, there is only one screen: __Model to Rotate__.

 You must rotate this model until you find the side containing only the symbol "i".
 Once you have, you must position the center of the controller, marked with a small red circle, on the dot of the "i" as shown above.
 After encircling the dot of the "i", you should submit the task.

+Do not worry about the orientation of the "i", it can be upside down or any angle.
+You just need to ensure that the red circle is over its dot.

+__NOTE__: You're not looking for any "i", but specifically the side containing only an "i".